prvdmwrong/prvdmwrong/docs/reference/core/modding/on-provider-constructed.md

 ### handler `#!lua : (Provider<unknown>) -> void`

-A handler that is called when a provider has been used.
-It receives the target provider.
+A handler that is called just before a newly constructed provider is returned.
+It receives the provider.